 Founded in 1998, FINCA Tanzania recently became the first institution to be granted a micro-finance banking license, allowing it to mobilize savings.
-With 24 branches, it serves more than 230,000 people throughout the country, offering a diverse range of credit, savings and other services.
+It serves people throughout the country, offering a diverse range of credit, savings and other services.
 Late last year, FINCA launched Halo Yako, in partnership with Halotel, a mobile network provider.
 The service allows customers to open a free account and keep savings on their mobile phone.
 Customers can set savings targets—like paying for their children’s education— and earn free mobile airtime as they achieve their goals.

 Reaching the Financially Excluded

 Quality of Life

 Like rural people everywhere, our borrowers in Tanzania struggle to attain basic living standards, including education and basic services.
 Three-fourths of household heads have less than a secondary education—well above the regional average—which greatly impairs their ability to earn a decent income.
 Over half of our borrowers live in homes with no running water or electricity.
 These burdens fall especially hard on children, who are exposed to disease and who can only study by the light of the sun.

 Income & Employment

 Income & Employment

 Despite their harsh living conditions, FINCA’s customers in Tanzania earn an average profit of $3,174 per year to sustain their families, the highest in the region.
-Our borrowers employ 2.41 people per enterprise, totaling over 113,000 people countrywide.
+Our borrowers employ 2.41 people per enterprise.
 Two-thirds of these employees are earning wages that are above the national poverty line.
-Almost 40 percent of the total employment in FINCA-funded enterprises is a direct result of FINCA’s loans, meaning that FINCA has helped create the equivalent of nearly 42,000 full-time jobs.
+Almost 40 percent of the total employment in FINCA-funded enterprises is a direct result of FINCA’s loans.

 Over half of FINCA's borrowers are women, the vast majority of whom are the main source of income in their families.
 These women fare well in terms of owning their own businesses—better, in fact, than most other countries, where women are sometimes used as a source of credit for male-run businesses.
 Women in Tanzania are also slightly ahead of men in terms of overall job creation, because they work in sectors like crop farming, which make more intensive use of labor.